The topology, geometry, and angular momentum of cold plasma waves: Topology of plasma waves

 The condition that $\Sigma\big(R_{\kvec}(2\pi)\big) = 1$ implies that $h_n$ must be an integer.
 Since the integers are discrete, they cannot vary with $\kvec$.
 Thus, the vector space spanned by $(\kvec,\mbf{E}_n)$ smoothly varies with $\kvec$ and these vector spaces fit together to form a line bundle $\zeta_{h_n}$ (assuming no two $h_n$ are degenerate).
 Thus, we can decompose $\zeta$ as

-Furthermore, it is straightforward to check explicitly that the helicity operator $(\khat \cdot \mbf{J})$ commutes with all the other generators of $G$, and thus the $\zeta_{h_n}$ are irreducible bundle representations of $G$.
-Applying this to the case of $\zeta_{EM}$, we note that if $(\ehat_1,\ehat_2,\khat)$ is an orthonormal coordinate system, then
+Furthermore, it is straightforward to check explicitly that the helicity operator $\khat \cdot \mbf{J}$ commutes with all the generators of $G$, and thus the $\zeta_{h_n}$ are irreducible bundle representations of $G$.
+Applying this to the case of $\zeta_{EM}$, we note that if $(\uv{e}_1,\uv{e}_2,\khat)$ is a right-handed orthonormal basis of $\Real^3$, then

 so the helicities are $\pm1$.
 This shows that the $R$ and $L$ bundles, $\zeta_\pm$, defined earlier result from the little group method as the helicity $\pm1$ bundles.
 As the notation $\zeta_0$ for the ES bundle suggests, it is the helicity zero bundle since the modes $(\kvec,E\khat)$ are invariant under the action of $R_{\kvec}(\varphi)$.
 The upshot is that the little group method furnishes the helicity operator $\mbf{J}\cdot\khat$ which lifts the internal two-fold degeneracy of the EM waves.